-It is becoming the norm in large cross-border transactions raising competition concerns for the US, Canadian, Mexican and EU authorities to work closely together during the investigative stages, and even in determining remedies, minimising the potential of arriving at diverging outcomes.
-The Korean Fair Trade Commission has stated that it will engage in even greater cooperation with foreign competition authorities, particularly those of China and Japan, which are similar to Korea in their industrial structure.
+It is becoming the norm in large cross-border transactions raising competition concerns for the United States, Canadian, Mexican and EC authorities to work closely together during the investigative stages, and even in determining remedies, minimising the potential of arriving at diverging outcomes.
+The KFTC has stated that it will engage in even greater cooperation with foreign competition authorities, particularly those of China and Japan, which are similar to Korea in their industrial structure.
 Regional cooperation among some of the newer agencies has also become more common; for example, the Argentinian authority has worked with Brazil's CADE, which in turn has worked with the Chilean authority.
 Competition authorities in Bosnia and Herzegovina, Bulgaria, Croatia, Macedonia, Montenegro, Serbia, Slovenia and Turkey similarly maintain close ties and cooperate on transactions.
 Taiwan is part of the Asia-Pacific Economic Cooperation Forum, which shares a database.
-In transactions not requiring filings in multiple EU jurisdictions, Member States often keep each other informed during the course of an investigation.
-In addition, transactions not meeting the EU threshold can nevertheless be referred to the Commission in appropriate circumstances.
-In 2009, the US signed a memorandum of understanding with the Russian Competition Authority to facilitate cooperation; China has 'consulted' with the US and the EU on some mergers and entered into a cooperation agreement with the US authorities in 2011.
-The US also has recently entered into a cooperation agreement with India.
+In transactions not requiring filings in multiple European jurisdictions, Member States often keep each other informed during the course of an investigation.
+In addition, transactions not meeting the EC threshold can nevertheless be referred to the European Commission in appropriate circumstances.
+The United States has signed cooperation agreements with a number of jurisdictions, including most recently Peru and India.
+China has 'consulted' with the United States and the EC on some mergers and entered into a cooperation agreement with the United States authorities in 2011.